- How is lymphoma of the skin treated?

 Primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphomas are usually fast growing and are treated with systemic chemotherapy.

 Primary cutaneous CD4+ small/medium sized pleomorphic T-cell lymphoma may be removed with surgery or treated with radiation if there is only a single tumor.
-If there are many tumors, systemic chemotherapy is often effective.
+If there are many tumors, systemic chemotherapy or corticosteroids are often effective.
 People with this lymphoma generally have a good outlook, especially if they have only one tumor.

 Primary cutaneous peripheral T-cell lymphoma, unspecified, is treated with systemic chemotherapy.
-Although these lymphomas may respond to chemotherapy at first, they often come back later, and long-term survival is not common.
+Although these lymphomas may respond to chemotherapy at first, they often come back later, at which point they can be very hard to treat.

 These lymphomas are often hard to treat effectively, so patients may want to consider clinical trials studying newer forms of treatment.

-This type of lymphoma can sometimes be watched without treatment until problems develop.
-For lymphomas that are in one spot or only a few spots close together, initial treatment is usually radiation therapy or excision (surgical removal).
+These types of lymphoma can sometimes be watched without treatment until problems develop.
+For lymphomas that are in one spot or only a few spots close together, initial treatment is usually radiation therapy or surgery.
 If the lymphoma does not go away completely or keeps growing, further treatment may include surgery; radiation therapy; topical medicines such as corticosteroids, chemotherapy, bexarotene (Targretin), or imiquimod (Zyclara); or injected corticosteroids.

 For lymphomas that have spread over larger parts of the skin, treatment options include rituximab (Rituxan), topical medicines (such as corticosteroids, chemotherapy, bexarotene, or imiquimod), radiation therapy, or injected corticosteroids.
 Systemic chemotherapy (sometimes with rituximab), like that used for other slow-growing B-cell lymphomas, can also be used if there are many lesions.